Beverly Hills Teens: Home media

-During the series' lifespan, select episodes were released in the NTSC VHS format by DIC Entertainment and Golden Book Video.
-In 1990, select episodes were released on single episode VHS tapes by Celebrity Home Entertainment's Just for Kids Mini Features line.
+During the series' lifespan, select episodes were released in the NTSC VHS format by Golden Book Video.
+In 1990, select episodes were released on single episode VHS tapes by Celebrity Home Entertainment as part of their Just for Kids Mini Features line.

 On April 26, 2007, Déclic Images released a Volume 1 DVD box set featuring the first 23 French dubbed episodes of the series - known as Bécé Bégé (BCBG...short for "Bon Chic, Bon Genre" or "Good Style, Good Class") in France - in the Region 2 format.
 On November 28, 2007, Volumes 2 and 3, containing 20 and 22 episodes respectively, were released.
 On May 17, 2010, all 3 Volumes were made available for purchase as a 3-box set of the entire series.

-On February 19, 2013, Mill Creek Entertainment released a Volume 1 DVD set featuring the first 32 episodes of the series in the Region 1 format.
+On February 19, 2013, Mill Creek Entertainment released a Volume 1 DVD set featuring the first 32 episodes of the series in the Region 1 format which includes a bonus episode of Heathcliff.
 On October 1, 2013, Volume 2, featuring the remaining 33 episodes, was released.